danicavalera/Credit_Risk_Classification/README.md

 ### Machine Learning Model 2:
 Accuracy: 99.36%
-The precision for 0 class is much better than that for the 1 class, however, the recall for both classes are equivalent.
+The precision for 0 class is much better than that for the 1 class, however, the recision for both classes are equivalent.
 100% of class 0's predictions were correct, yet only 84% of class 1's predictions were correct.
 However, with recision, both classes reported 99%.

 ## Summary